tplagrange/RunC/README.md

 # Run C

-Sometimes you do not want to use an IDE but you want to work on some C code, for example: when working over ssh.
+When testing C code on a shell I often find myself repeating the steps of re-compiling and re-running an executable as I debug a program.
+The process can be tedious when repeated dozens of times in a row.

+This utility allows you to compile and run you C code in one line.
+Additionally, no executable will be left behind so there's no need to worry about file clutter.

-This bash utility will allow you to run code as such:
+The utility is invoked as such:

 ```
 runc someFile.c